 Deborah Humble is one of Australia’s most successful and versatile dramatic mezzo-sopranos performing regularly internationally and at home.

 She begins 2017 with performances in January of Erda in Siegfried for the Hong Kong Philharmonic Orchestra conducted by Jaap van Zweden.
 Naxos will be recording the performances for commercial CD release.
-After a solo recital in Adelaide, South Australia for the Wagner Society in February she sings the role of Mary in Der Fleigender Hollander for Opera Lille, France, in March and April.
+After a solo recital in Adelaide, South Australia for the Wagner Society in February, she sings the role of Mary in Der Fliegender Holländer for Opera Lille, France, in March and April.
 In May Deborah joins the Sea Cloud 2 in Lisbon for onboard performances for Opera Australia.
-Further engagements in 2017 include Waltraute in Die Goetterdaemmerung for Saffron Opera in the UK, recitals in Sydney and for the Newcastle Festival, Messiah for the New Zealand Symphony and Perth Collegium Choir and masterclasses for the Melba Trust programme in Melbourne and for the Tait Memorial Trust in London.
+Further engagements in 2017 include Waltraute in Die Götterdämmerung for Saffron Opera in the UK, recitals in Sydney, London and Edinburgh and for the Newcastle Festival, Messiah for the New Zealand Symphony and Perth Collegium Choir and masterclasses for the Melba Opera Trust programme in Melbourne and for the Tait Memorial Trust in London.

 The mezzo-soprano performed the roles of Erda and Waltraute in all four parts of the Ring des Nibelungen (Pietari Inkinen, conductor) with Opera Australia in Melbourne to enormous critical and popular acclaim.
 She sang Mendelssohn’s Elijah at the Sydney Opera House under the musical direction of Paul McCreesh, Wagner’s Wesendonck-Lieder for Orchestra Wellington, Gloria Bruni’s Symphony No. 1 “Ring Parable” with the Hamburg Symphony Orchestra and with the Minsk Radio Orchestra and Beethoven’s 9th Symphony with the Stuttgart Philharmonic.